maks1302/Celestia-node-analysis/README.md

 For installing the node, read [Celestia Docs](https://docs.celestia.org/nodes/light-node/)

 ### Analysis methods and technics
- For monitoring and analyzing hardware performance of our server, we will be using standard linux commands along with open-source software tool for monitoring [Zabbix](https://www.zabbix.com/).
+ For monitoring and analyzing hardware performance of our server, we will be using standard linux commands along with _push_ open-source software tool for monitoring [Zabbix](https://www.zabbix.com/).
+ > The difference on pull/push metrics approaches you can read in [the article](https://www.alibabacloud.com/blog/pull-or-push-how-to-select-monitoring-systems_599007)
 ### Zabbix Installation

  - a.
 Install Zabbix repository.